betamaxpy/betamax/docs/source/integrations.rst

 :meth:`~betamax.fixtures.BetamaxTestCase.generate_cassette_name` method in
 your subclass.

+The default path to save cassette is `./vcr/cassettes`.

 If you are subclassing :class:`requests.Session` in your application, then it follows that you will want to use that in your tests.
 To facilitate this, you can set the ``SESSION_CLASS`` attribute.
 To give a fuller example, let's say